MacalusoJeff/MacalusoJeff.github.io/_posts/2024-06-22-HyperparameterTuningXGB.md

     R^2:  0.9191275594609924
     MSE:  2623.756526310182

 This option seemingly performed better than the `RandomizedSearchCV()` option, but it could be due to the randomness.
-This custom implementation is less optimized (especially for k-folds) so it will likely take longer to tune.
+This custom implementation is less optimized (especially for k-folds) so it will likely take longer to run than the first option.

 ## Next steps